PrashantKumarGupta1/Student-Information-Tracking-System-with-File-Support-using-single-link-list-in-c/README.md

 # Student Record Management System in C

-A **menu-driven Student Record Management System** written in **C**, designed to manage student data efficiently using **singly linked lists**.
+A **menu-driven Student Record Management System** written in **C Programming Language**, designed to manage student data efficiently using **singly linked lists**.
 This system allows dynamic handling of student records in memory, as well as persistent storage using files.

 ---